jldugger/blog/content/meta/2011-homepage-design.md

 Luckily, I keep a backup of my entire blog in Liferea, which is sqlite3 backed.
 So I wrote a Python script to write each entry out into the Markdown format.
 Stealing code from [html2markdown][4] was very handy, though it choked on a few of my more insame markups.
-Def check out the homepage, because they author's got an even more twisted workflow.
+Def check out the homepage, because the author's got an even more twisted workflow.

 Pelican is available via [git][5] or via pip.
 Deployment is very similar to before,